WizBhoo/docker_sf3_to_sf5/README.md

 ## Advanced configuration

-* Two virtual hosts are defined for locally use : mon-site.local (site homepage)  &  pma.local (PHPMyAdmin interface).
+* Two virtual hosts are defined for locally use : mon-site.localhost (site homepage)  &  pma.localhost (PHPMyAdmin interface).
-So don't forget to add them to your hosts file if you want to use them.
+So don't forget to add them to your hosts file if you want to use them. (=> NB : No need anymore since Version 2.1 - January 2020).
 * In the docker-compose file you will find environment variables for MySQL and PHPMyAdmin.
 You can edit them at your convenience.
 * It's very easy to make this stack operationnal for a Symfony project version 3.2.*
     * Go to edit the .docker/nginx/conf/conf.d/mon-site.conf file.